PennLINC/CuBIDS/docs/usage.rst

 Detecting Variant Groups
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Additionally, ``cubids apply`` can automatically rename files in ``Variant Groups``
+Additionally, ``cubids apply`` can automatically rename files in :term:`Variant Groups <Variant Group>`
-based on their scanning parameters that vary from those in their Key Groups' Dominant Parameter Groups.
+based on their scanning parameters that vary from those in their Key Groups'
+:term:`Dominant Parameter Groups <Dominant Group>`.
 Renaming is automatically suggested when the summary.tsv is generated from a ``cubids group`` run,
-with the suggested new name listed in the tsv's “Rename Key Group” column.
+with the suggested new name listed in the tsv's :term:`Rename Key Group` column.
 CuBIDS populates this column for all Variant Groups
 (e.g., every Parameter Group except the Dominant one).
 Specifically, CuBIDS will suggest renaming all non-dominant Parameter Group to include ``VARIANT*``